-Author Notes: This is a variation with my fruit and wine drinks which in German are called "Bowles."
-Ripe, soft fruit is needed for this.
-Mirabella plums would be ideal.
-I am using a local golden cherry plum.
-Japanese shira plums would also work.
-The cherry plums in my photo are not ripe enough yet for this drink, but they do ripen quickly.
-And before they start rotting, this is a great use for them.
-Any sweet plum that has yellow flesh would also work.
-Some of the photos show the first stage of this drink.
-Others illustrate various amounts of creme de cassis.
-There is a really lovely looking kind on the A&M blog.
-Both for color and taste contrasts, I really like the sweet purple cassis with the lingering tartness still left even in the sweetest yellow plum.
-I am amazed at the hues you can create with this combination.
-Maybe I should have trained for a career in drinks, I am beginning to think.
-Crushed ice is an option: I have illustrated an example with and without.
-Cheers, prost! - Sagegreen
+Author Notes: This is my variation of a fruit and wine drink which is called a "Bowle" in Germany.
+You'll need ripe, soft fruit to make this drink, and mirabelle plums would be ideal.
+I used a local golden cherry plum, but Japanese shiro plums would also work.
+Any sweet plum that has yellow flesh would be fine to use.
+(The cherry plums in my photo are not ripe enough yet for this drink, but they ripen quickly.)
+Some of the photos show the first stage of this drink, while others illustrate the drink once various amounts of crème de cassis have been added.
+For both color and taste, I love the pairing of sweet purple cassis with the lingering tartness of even the sweetest yellow plums.
+I am also amazed by the hues you can create with this combination.
+It makes me think I should have trained for a career in drinks!
+Adding crushed ice is optional.
+Cheers!
+Prost! - Sagegreen

-- 2 cups ripe sweet preferably yellow plums, depitted and cut into 16ths
+- 2 cups ripe, sweet, and preferably yellow plums, depitted and cut into chunks

-- 1/2-3/4 cup organic cane sugar, depending upon your taste and the tartness of the plums
+- 1/2 to 3/4 cup organic cane sugar, depending upon your taste and the tartness of the plums

-- 750 ml bottle of dry white wine, a riesling or riesling sylvaner
+- 750 milliliter bottle dry white wine, a Riesling or Riesling Sylvaner

-- creme de cassis (anywhere from 1 tbl. to 1 oz per drink)
+- Crème de cassis (anywhere from 1 tablespoon to 1 ounce per drink)

-- Cover and chill overnight so the fruits absorb the alcohol.
+- Cover and chill overnight so the fruit absorbs the alcohol.

-- The next evening ladle the chilled drink over crushed ice, if you like, into wide brimmed wine glasses.
-Make sure each drink has some fruit.
+- The next evening, ladle the chilled drink over crushed ice, if you like, in wide-brimmed wine glasses.
+Make sure each drink also has some fruit.

-- Add the desired amount of creme de cassis to each drink.
-One tablespoon will turn your drink a lovely pale plum color.
-An ounce will transform it to a lurid purple.
-Click through the photos to see the range.
+- Add the desired amount of crème de cassis to each drink.
+One tablespoon will turn your drink a lovely pale plum color, and an ounce will transform it to a lurid purple.
+(Click through my photos to see the range.)

-- Garnish each drink with a fresh herb; I recommend lavender.
-Spearmint is also nice.
+- Garnish each drink with a fresh herb; I recommend lavender, but spearmint is also nice.

 - This recipe was entered in the contest for Your Best Recipe for Plums